Memory Pool

 A transaction can enter a node's memory pool in a number of ways:

-1. Inserted in to a local node
+1. Inserted into a local node

 (common)

-A new transaction can be inserted directly in to a node on the network.
+A new transaction can be inserted directly into a node on the network.

 From here the node will broadcast the transaction to the other nodes on the network so they can add it to their memory pool too.

-You can manually insert a transaction in to your local Bitcoin Core node using the bitcoin-cli sendrawtransaction
+You can manually insert a transaction into your local Bitcoin Core node using the bitcoin-cli sendrawtransaction

 command.
-Alternatively, your wallet will insert your transaction in to a node when you send someone bitcoins.
+Alternatively, your wallet will insert your transaction into a node when you send someone bitcoins.

 2. Received from another node